-These economic conditions may affect our business in a number of ways.
+These economic and geo-political conditions may affect our business in a number of ways.
 The general level of economic activity, such as decreases in business and consumer spending, could result in a decrease in demand for our services, thus reducing our revenue.
 The cost and availability of credit has been and may continue to be adversely affected by illiquid credit markets and wider credit spreads.
 Continued turbulence or uncertainty in the European, US, Asian and international financial markets and economies may adversely affect our liquidity and financial condition, and the liquidity and financial condition of our customers.
 If these market conditions continue or worsen, they may limit our ability to access financing or increase our cost of financing to meet liquidity needs, and affect the ability of our customers to use credit to purchase our services or to make timely payments to us, resulting in adverse effects on our financial condition and results of operations.

-Furthermore, a weakening of the rate of exchange for the pound sterling, the US dollar or, to a lesser extent, the Australian dollar or the South African rand (in which our revenue is principally denominated) against the Indian rupee, or to a lesser extent, the South African rand (in which a significant portion of our costs are denominated) would also adversely affect our results.
+Furthermore, a weakening of the rate of exchange for the pound sterling, the US dollar or, to a lesser extent, the Australian dollar or the South African rand (in which a significant portion of our costs are denominated) would also adversely affect our results.
 Fluctuations between the pound sterling, the Indian rupee, the Australian dollar or the South African rand, on the one hand, and the US dollar, on the other hand, also expose us to translation risk when transactions denominated in these currencies are translated into US dollars, our reporting currency.
 The exchange rates between each of the pound sterling, the Indian rupee, the Australian dollar and South African rand, on the one hand, and the US dollar, on the other hand, have changed substantially in recent years and may fluctuate substantially in the future.
-For example, the pound sterling depreciated against the US dollar by an average of 10.9%, the Indian rupee appreciated against the US dollar by an average of 0.7%, and the South African rand appreciated by an average of 12.4% against the US dollar, for the three months ended June 30, 2017 as compared to the average exchange rate for the three months ended June 30, 2016.
-The depreciation of the pound sterling against the US dollar, and the appreciation of the Indian rupee and the South African rand against the US dollar for the three months ended June 30, 2017 as compared to the average exchange rate for the three months ended June 30, 2016.
-The depreciation of the Indian rupee and the South African rand against the US dollar positively impacted our results of operations whereas the appreciation of the Australian dollar against the US dollar positively impacted our results of operations whereas the appreciation of the Australian dollar against the US dollar positively impacted our results of operations whereas the appreciation of the Australian dollar against the US dollar posit
+For example, the pound sterling appreciated against the US dollar by an average of 0.9%, and the South African rand appreciated by an average of 4.3% against the US dollar, for the three months ended June 30, 2018 as compared to the average exchange rate for the three months ended June 30, 2017.
+The appreciation of the pound sterling and the Australian dollar against the US dollar, and the use against the US dollar positively impacted our results of operations whereas the appreciation of the South African rand against the US dollar for the three months ended June 30, 2018 positively impacted our results of operations whereas the appreciation of the South African rand against the US dollar negatively impacted our results of operations during that period.